Electrical Engineering Department

 Areas of Specialization

 - Analog/Mixed-Signal IC

 Students desiring to pursue an area of specialization not listed above should consult his/her area advisor.

-A coherent plan of study must be approved on the prescribed form by the area advisor and the graduate coordinator.
+A coherent plan of study must be approved on the prescribed form by the area advisor and the graduate advisor.
 Engineering or science courses outside of the area of specialization may be approved if they form coherent plan of study.

 Students opting for the courses-only option must also pass the required Comprehensive Exam (given once a semester) to earn the MSEE degree.

 In addition to the above requirements, students must satisfy all university requirements and procedures as stated in this catalog.

 Students may gain professional experiences by internship opportunities supported by local companies.